darienlakes2004/Projects/README.md

 # Projects
 A compilation of projects in various languages
 So far there is:
-  - Rock Paper Scissors in Python
+  - Rock Paper Scissors in Python and C

 Languages TODO:
   - Python